-Join Bonnie Biafore for an in-depth discussion in this video Starting a small project, part of Managing Small Projects.
+Join Bonnie Biafore for an in-depth discussion in this video Starting a small project, part of Project Management Foundations: Small Projects.

 Before you can really get started on a project, you need to know a little bit about it.
 The trick is to collect just enough information about the project to make sure it's the right thing to do before you dive into planning.
 It's a balancing act.
 You want to start the project right because mistakes and omissions early on can become devastating later.
 But, you don't want to spend most of your allotted time on defining the project only to find that there's no time to do the work.
 You can get the info you need by asking a series of questions.